-It's May, which means it's National Strawberry Month!
-We won't have local berries here in the Midwest until June, but the ones I can find at the grocery store sure are tasty now!
-To get us all ready for strawberry season, here are 15+ Strawberry Desserts for you to try!
+It's strawberry season!
+To get us all ready for strawberry season, here are 15+ Delicious Strawberry Desserts for you to try!

 Why are In-Season Strawberries the Best?